5 Ways to Protect Your Home Against Over Voltage Protection

 You might be tempted to plug multiple devices into a single surge protector, thinking it can handle the load.
 However, overloading a surge protector can lead to serious issues.

 Each surge protector has a maximum load capacity, and exceeding this can cause it to fail.
-This failure leaves your electronics vulnerable to high voltage spikes.
+This failure leaves your electronics vulnerable to high-voltage spikes.

 To prevent this, always check the load capacity of your surge protector and ensure you’re not exceeding it.
 Spread your devices across multiple surge protectors if necessary.